zenglenn42/inversion-of-control/README.md

 Out of expedience, I break my own rule and wedge this into `useAccordion.js` for now.
 Heh, that didn't take long.
 I suspect _some_ of Kent's code will get refactored as I hear the siren call of an `inputItemsReducer` prop even as I'm mindful to avoid hasty abstractions.
 The nice thing about this reducer, I further rationalize, is it works with flat _and_ nested input data.

+Here's how it integrates into the useAccordion hook:

 <h5>&nbsp;</h5>

 ```javascript